Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental procedures and system characterization

-To characterize the atom losses in the MOT we take two decay curves at a fixed detuning $\Delta_{626}=-10\Gamma_{626}$ and saturation parameter $s=I/I_s$ ($I$ is the laser intensity) for two different final values of $s$=0.02 and $s$=0.5 (Fig. \ref{MOTs}c).
-We make a leap forward and mention, that we achieve the best phase-space density (PSD) in the dipole trap loading, following the CMOT stage, at $s$=0.02$I_s$.
-The PSD is calculated as PSD=$N(\hbar\bar{\omega}/k_BT)^3$, where $N$ is the atom number, $\bar{\omega}$ is the geometric average of the trap frequencies along orthogonal directions and $T$ is the temperature.
-Only for these extremely low $s$ parameter values we observe a steep initial decay, until a plateau with a very slow decay ($\textgreater 20$s) is reached (Fig. \ref{MOTs}c, $s=0.02$).
-This initial decay is caused most probably by diffusion and loss of atoms from the trap, unable to hold the complete cloud, but nevertheless in the next stage, when supplemented with a dipole trap performs best.
-The background pressure is $\simeq 1\times 10^{-11}$mbar and therefore we disregard the slow one-body decay due to collisions with background atoms and attribute this decay to one-body scattering processes due to the 626-nm light.
-For larger saturation value of $s$=0.5 the observed initial loss can be attributed to two-body loss due to light-assisted collisions \cite{Dreon2017} (Fig. \ref{MOTs}c, blue trace).
-We extract a two-body loss rate from the initial slope of $\beta=(1/N\bar{n})dN/dt=4\times10^{-11}$cm$^3$/s, where $\bar{n}=N/(8\pi^{3/2}\sigma_x^2\sigma_z)$ is the average density and $\sigma_{x,z}$ are the cloud size along $x$ and $z$ assuming $\sigma_x=\sigma_y$.
-The obtained loss rate is close to than the predicted one from a theoretical model of light-induced collisions described in \cite{Dreon2017}.
-We vary the two most important parameters to achieve the best loading conditions for the dipole trap, namely detuning $\Delta_{626}$ and saturation parameter $s$.
-For the temperature dependence on the saturation parameter we observe a linear slope of $T/\sqrt{s}=28\mu K$ for $s\in(0.5,10)$.
-We do not observe any temperature dependence on $\Delta_{626}$ for red detuned values $\textgreater 2\pi\times 0.3$MHz but a large dependence of the spin polarization.
+To characterize the atom losses in the MOT we take two decay curves at a fixed detuning $\Delta_{626}=-10\Gamma_{626}$ and saturation parameter $s$ for two different final values of $s=0.02$ and $s=0.5$ (Fig.~\ref{MOTs}c).
+We make a leap forward and mention that we achieve the best phase-space density (PSD) in the dipole trap loading, following the CMOT stage, at $s=0.02I_s$.
+The PSD is calculated as PSD$=N(\hbar\bar{\omega}/k_BT)^3$, where $N$ is the atom number, $\bar{\omega}$ is the geometric average of the trap frequencies along orthogonal directions and $T$ is the temperature.
+Only for these extremely low $s$ parameter values we observe a steep initial decay, until a plateau with a very slow decay ($>20$~s) is reached (Fig.~\ref{MOTs}c, $s=0.02$).
+This initial decay is caused most probably by diffusion and loss of atoms from the MOT, which is unable to hold the complete cloud.
+However, in the next stage, when the MOT is supplemented with a dipole trap, this is when we get the best performance.
+The background pressure is $\simeq 1\times 10^{-11}$~mbar and therefore we disregard the slow one-body decay due to collisions with background atoms and attribute this decay to one-body scattering processes due to the 626-nm light.
+For larger saturation value of $s=0.5$ the observed initial loss can be attributed to two-body loss due to light-assisted collisions~\cite{Dreon2017} (Fig.~\ref{MOTs}c, blue trace).
+We extract a two-body loss rate from the initial slope of $\beta=(1/N\bar{n})dN/dt=4\times10^{-11}$~cm$^3$/s, where $\bar{n}=N/(8\pi^{3/2}\sigma_x^2\sigma_z)$ is the average density and $\sigma_{x,z}$ are the cloud size along $x$ and $z$ assuming $\sigma_x=\sigma_y$.
+The obtained loss rate is close to the theoretical prediction, based on a model of light-induced collisions, described in~\cite{Dreon2017}.
+We vary the two most important parameters to achieve the best loading conditions for the dipole trap, namely detuning $\Delta_{626}$ and $s$.
+For the temperature dependence on the saturation parameter we observe a linear slope of $T/\sqrt{s}=28~\mu$K for $s\in(0.5,10)$.
+We do not observe any temperature dependence on $\Delta_{626}$ for red detuned values $>2\pi\times 0.3$~MHz and fixed $s$, but a large dependence of the spin polarization.